-Creatures Such as We^[288] is on my top 10 list.
+Creatures Such as We^[288] is on my top ten list.
 Like the opera Capriccio, ^[767] this game is a meta-game musing on the nature of art and games itself.
 You are a lonely tour guide on the moon who is really into a first-person zombie shooter game, when you actually meet the design team of the game, who discuss aspects of design with you.
 The game is also a romance simulator that shows some excellent restraint.
-It was one of very few Choicescript games ever entered into the comp (around 6, I think).
+It was one of very few Choicescript games ever entered into the comp (around six, I think).
+Since 2017 when this was written, several more Choicescript games have been entered into the competition, many by Felicity Banks

-Jacqueline, Jungle Queen^[125] marked the first time ever that a Quest game broke into the top 3.
+Jacqueline, Jungle Queen^[125] marked the first time ever that a Quest game broke into the three.
 Written by a popular webcomic artist/writer, this game had an amusing system of puzzles involving borrowing the strengths of animals.
-It was the only game to compete against Hadean Lands^[598] in the XYZZY Best Puzzles nomination.
+It was the only game to compete against $Hadean\ Lands^{[598]}$ in the XYZZY

+Best Puzzles nomination.
 The quest engine, however, led to a few bugs, and the author switched over to Inform 7 in 2015, to great success.